+Miller proudly continues his family legacy as a thirdgeneration owner of Miller Motors in Burlington.
+A Burlington native, he has served as owner-president of Miller Motor Sales for nearly 40 years, demonstrating a deep commitment to both his business and his community.

+Beyond his professional responsibilities, Miller is actively involved in a range of community initiatives.

-As the third-generation leader of Miller Motor Sales, Chris exemplifies a strong commitment to both his family's business and community service.
-Apart from his professional duties, Chris actively participates in various community initiatives such as Rotary Club of Burlington, an active volunteer at St. Charles Parish, and serves on the Burlington Police and Fire Commission, as well as the Burlington High School Athletic Association.
+He contributes his time and leadership to organizations such as the Rotary Club of Burlington, St. Charles Parish, the Burlington Police and Fire Commission, and the Burlington High School Athletic Association.